DevcoreGJ/ProbabilitySystem/rpg_mechanic/readme.txt

     2 weeks: Implement additional tabs and front-end features 2 weeks: Testing and debugging
     2 weeks: Finalizing and polishing the GUI design.

+Introduction

+This is a simple probability system that simulates the outcome of different actions in a role-playing game.
+It uses a GUI built with Tkinter and includes a data table that displays the outcome of the action and whether it was a success or failure.
+Changes Made

+In this version of the code, a separate class for the probability system has been created and the GameLogic class has been updated to use it.
+This allows for better maintainability, updateability, and extensibility of the codebase.
+The ProbabilityCalculator class has also been updated to use the new Probability class.
+This makes the codebase more readable and easy to understand.
+Usage

+To use the system, run the main() function.
+The GUI will display buttons for different actions (e.g. "attack", "defend", "cast spell").
+Pressing one of the buttons will simulate the outcome of the action and display it in the GUI.
+The outcome is determined by a roll of a virtual 16-sided die and a comparison with the probability of success for that action.
+Note

+Please note that the current code is not complete, it is just a part of it.
+It may contain errors or missing parts that are needed to run the code.
+You may need to update the code and add missing parts or fix errors before running the code.